openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `response_uri`:
 : OPTIONAL.
 The Response URI to which the Wallet MUST send the Authorization Response using an HTTPS POST request as defined by the Response Mode `direct_post`.
 The Response URI receives all Authorization Response parameters as defined by the respective Response Type.
 When the `response_uri` parameter is present, the `redirect_uri` Authorization Request parameter MUST NOT be present.
 If the `redirect_uri` Authorization Request parameter is present when the Response Mode is `direct_post`, the Wallet MUST return an `invalid_request` Authorization Response error.

 Note: the Verifier's component providing the user interface (Frontend) and the Verifier's component providing the Response URI (Response Endpoint) need to be able to map authorization requests to the respective authorization responses.
-The Verifier MAY use the `state` Authorization Request parameter to add appropriate data to the Authorization Response.
+The Verifier MAY use the `state` Authorization Request parameter to add appropriate data to the Authorization Response for that purpose, for details see (#implementation_considerations_direct_post).

 Note: if the Client Identifier scheme `redirect_uri` is used in conjunction with the response mode `direct_post`, the `client_id` value MUST be equal to the `response_uri` value.
 Alternatively, the `response_uri` value can be omited.